andrebodo/lexis-sentiment-indexer/README.md

 Configuring the login information is straightforwards in _credentials.yaml_.
 The fields probably correspond to your institutions SSO login.

+### Configuring Your Browser:
+This script only supports geckodriver.exe, you can download it [here](https://github.com/mozilla/geckodriver) and place the .exe in the same directory as scrape.py

 ## Preprocessing

 ## File Processing